luciexwu/luciexwu.github.io/_pages/cv.md

 {% include base_path %}

 My academic pursuits have consistently centered around the field of surface science, with a strong interdisciplinary approach involving corrosion and material science, surface nanoscience and physical chemistry.
-She is particularly interested in investigating the assembly and interaction of molecules on surfaces, by using a combination of ultra-high vacuum (UHV) techniques, including scanning probe microscopy and X-ray photoelectron spectroscopy.
+I am particularly interested in investigating the assembly and interaction of molecules on surfaces, by using a combination of ultra-high vacuum (UHV) techniques, including scanning probe microscopy and X-ray photoelectron spectroscopy.
 <br>

 <body>